To manually install the Intel® Graphics Driver in the Microsoft Windows XP* operating system, follow these steps:

 - Click Extract All (or select WinZip* and an Extract option).

 - Follow the prompts to extract or unpack the files to a folder of your choice.
-The folder should have the unpacked items as shown in Figure 1.
+The folder should have the unpacked items such as the example in Figure 1.

 Figure 1: Unpack the Zip file to a folder of your choice